Project is scheduled to take twelve months to complete

 Concept designs for the northern and southern segments of the northeast corridor continue to advance.
 Over the past several months, ABI has performed alternatives analysis to identify the locally preferred alternative alignment for the northeast corridor between Ansley Golf Club and MARTA Lindbergh Station.
 ABI has narrowed options down to two alignments and is moving forward with studies on both.
 Alignment B passes through the Armour Ottley industrial area.
 Alignment E generally parallels the eastern side of the existing MARTA alignment.

-ABI held a community meeting on October 24, 2019, and presented updates on the Northeast Trail construction, Eastside Trail lighting, and interim trail conditions along Bill Kennedy Way.
+ABI held a community meeting on October 24, 2019, and presented updates on the Northeast Trail construction, Eastside Trail lighting, and unpaved trail conditions along Bill Kennedy Way.
 The presentation with maps can be downloaded here.

 In addition to the Northeast Trail, two other trails will be going into construction over the next few months: the first segment of the Southside Trail and the Westside BeltLine Connector to be built by the PATH Foundation.
 This will be the first time in BeltLine history that three major trail projects will be underway at one time.